 - Police vehicle management (PVM)

 - Professional Police Driver Programme (PPDP)

 - Tyre deflation devices (TDD)

+- Use of force.

 Decision to pursue

 Given how quickly a fleeing driver pursuit can develop and circumstances change, assessing the risks must be a continuous process until the pursuit is resolved or abandoned by all staff involved.